ryanmichaeljames/ryanmichaeljames.github.io/_posts/2019-08-27-generating-a-ssl-certificate-for-powerapps-portals.md

 ![Screenshot of the server certificates](/assets/images/2019-08-31-generating-a-ssl-certificate-for-powerapps-portals/iis-certificate-list.png "Server Certificates")
 5. Specify a location where you want the `.pfx` file to be exported to and give the certificate a strong password.
 Click **OK**.\
 ![Screenshot of the certificate export](/assets/images/2019-08-31-generating-a-ssl-certificate-for-powerapps-portals/iis-certificate-export.png "Export Certificate")
+> Remember this password.
+You will need it when uploading your certificate to the PowerApps Portals admin center.

 ## Upload the certificate to PowerApps Portal admin center